AnetaMikulasova/CNVRobot/README.md

     - GRCh37/hg19: [UCSC Table Browser](https://genome-euro.ucsc.edu/cgi-bin/hgTables) - `ENCODE Blacklist (encBlackList)` (under Mapping and Sequencing, Problematic Regions)
     - GRCh38/hg38 and CHM13v2.0: liftover from GRCh37/hg19, unlifted regions excluded

-## 15. Limitations
+## 16. Limitations
-The CNVRobot pipeline is not suitable for the detection of common population CNVs and CNVs in low mappability regions.
-It should be noted that it is a depth of coverage analysis within certain bins and thus starts and ends of abnormalities are not precisely mapped.
-CNVRobot can detect only unbalanced changes.
-Similarly to DNA microarrays, coverage-based analysis can be problematic if the ploidy of the sample is changed, as it is based on median centering normalization.
+The CNVRobot pipeline is not designed for detecting common population CNVs and may produce errors in regions with low mappability.
+Users should be aware that CNVRobot performs a depth of coverage analysis within specified bins; therefore, the exact starting and ending points of abnormalities are not precisely determined.
+The tool is only capable of detecting unbalanced changes.
+Much like DNA microarrays, coverage-based analysis can pose challenges when there's a change in the sample's ploidy, given that it relies on median centering normalization.

-## 16. Contact
+## 17. Contact
 Aneta.Mikulasova@newcastle.ac.uk